-- 1. hold an appropriate undergraduate degree from an accredited university - 2. meet GPA and Aptitude Test Score requirements of other College of Education M.Ed. applicants - submit three letters of recommendation from professionals acquainted with the applicant's academic or vocational background and interests.
-These letters must reflect the ability, interest, and motivation of the applicant to be successful in the program of study and the career field. - 4.
-Complete an admission interview with faculty and members of the school counseling program advisory committee.
-This interview will focus on the assessment of factors such as emotional maturity, professional experience, readiness for the program, life experiences, dispositions, compatibility with department goals, and communication and interpersonal skills.
+- 1. hold an appropriate undergraduate degree from an accredited university; - 2. meet GPA and Aptitude Test Score requirements of other College of Education and Human Services M.Ed. applicants; - 3. submit three letters of recommendation from professionals acquainted with the applicant's academic or vocational background and interests.
+These letters must reflect the ability, interest, and motivation of the applicant to be successful in the program of study and the career field.